 All application fees are nonrefundable.

-In addition to the basic application and fee listed above, the following materials must be submitted by the application deadline:
+The following materials must be submitted by the application deadline:

 1. Statement of Purpose: